ChangChunHe/get_convex_cluster/README.md

 # get_convex_cluster
 # This code need some support txt files, which are in current direccory.
 Those are A.txt, struc.txt.ect
 # which is used to achieve structure recognization.
+# In test.py , I write an example to show how to use my code.